Are you in high school? You can be in college, too, and the credits you earn are free.

 We've partnered with high schools across the region to give you this remarkable opportunity.

-can enroll and complete courses at the high school, one of our campuses or at home
+Enroll now and take classes at your high school, on one of our campuses, or online.

 - Administrative Office Professional

 - Early Childhood Education

 - Health Science

 - Veterinary Technician

 - Business and Business Management

 - Calculus I and II